infosecB/LOOBins/README.md

 ## We Need Your Help!
 LOOBins is a living project and will likely never be complete.
 It will require continuous updating as new binaries and/or use cases are discovered by the community.
 Here are a few ways you can help:

-- Add new LOOBin binaries
+- Add new LOOBin binaries or entitlements
-- Update existing LOOBin binaries by adding new use cases, detection sources, resources, or by simply fixing a typo
+- Update existing LOOBin binaries or entitlements by adding new use cases, detection sources, resources, or by simply fixing a typo
 - Help develop and maintain the PyLOOBins Python SDK/CLI
 - Submit an issue for any problems that you are experiencing with the website or PyLOOBins SDK/CLI